haklein/certabo-playground/certabo-uci/README.md

 # UCI engine for CERTABO usb chess board (eboard)

-This UCI engine allows to use the CERTABO eboard with any chess software that supports UCI engine.
+This UCI engine allows to use the CERTABO eboard with any chess software that supports UCI engines.
 It's a proof of concept and probably still has some rough edges.

 ## Getting started